catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-bayesian_cyber_en.md

 # Deep Bayesian Learning: AI That Knows When It’s Unsure
 <p style="text-align:justify;">
 Deep Bayesian Learning bridges the gap between powerful pattern recognition and uncertainty estimation.
-It combines deep learning’s data-processing capabilities with Bayesian inference, which allows models to represent degrees of belief rather than rigid classifications.
+It combines deep learning’s data-processing capabilities with Bayesian inference, which allows models to represent degrees of belief rather than rigid classifications.<br>

-Instead of saying, “This is a threat,” a DBL-based system can say, “There’s a 92% chance this is a threat, but I’m not completely sure—it has some features I haven’t seen before.”
+Instead of saying, “This is a threat,” a DBL-based system can say, “There’s a 92% chance this is a threat, but I’m not completely sure—it has some features I haven’t seen before.”<br>

 This built-in self-awareness changes the game.
 Here’s why.
 </p>